-Refer to DISPLAY FUNCTIONS on page 12 for a description of LCD display elements.
+Refer to DISPLAY FUNCTIONS on page 8 for a description of LCD display elements.

-- A visible icon indicates that the Code Reader is being powered through the vehicle's DLC connector. - A visible icon indicates that the Code Reader is linked to (communicating with) the vehicle's computer. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.
+- A visible icon indicates that the Diagnostic Tool is being powered through the vehicle's DLC connector. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.